 Motorcycle crashes are a huge problem in and around San Bernardino.
 Thousands of crashes occur every year, and many of these result from hit-and-run automobiles or other forms of reckless driving.
 Regardless of whether you’re a responsible biker, consistently obey traffic laws, and wear all necessary safety equipment, neglectful drivers can still overpower your vehicle.

 Throughout San Bernardino County, the most substantial crashes result in thousands of injuries and fatalities.
-For example, in 2013:
+For example, the California Highway Patrol reported that in 2013:

 - Driving at an unsafe speed caused 3,630 total crashes, 3,689 injuries, and 39 deaths.